matwilso/matwilso.github.io/_posts/gpt-sim.md

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
 The agent would understand and interact with the world in terms of its high-fidelity physics model.

 Think about how strong human intuitive physics and pyschology models are.
-We can predict what will happen if we bump our coffee cup near the edge of your table or how someone might respond if we bump *their* coffee near the edge of the table.
+We can accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of *their table*.
 Yet our information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
 You could do much better with digital brains specifically optimized to